 In reality, your monthly premiums are used to pay for other people’s calamities and the overhead and profit of running an insurance company.

 It makes sense to insure anything that it would be difficult to live without or replace without financial assistance.
-Insurance also helps protect you from damage inflicted not only on things you own, but by things you own, like your truck, slippery sidewalks, or unfriendly canine.
+Insurance also helps protect you from damage inflicted not only on things you own, but also by things you own, like your truck, slippery sidewalks, or unfriendly canine.

 For these reasons, it’s important to insure your income with true own-occupation disability insurance, insure your home against damage, insure your automobiles, and it’s generally wise to add an umbrella policy over the home and auto to protect against costly litigation.